MKBernsons/GameOfLife/README.md

 ____________|____________ |5 done

 ### Additional things to do (a reminder)
-1. Redo the menu system
+1. Redo the menu system -> Moved it to a seperate static User class and now the whole game can be started with a single "Start();" (you have to set using static User...)
-2. clean up everything (Du uh)
+2. clean up everything (Du uh) -> slowly but surely
-3. configure gitignore
+3. configure gitignore -> ignore the saved games
-4. maybe - delete all previous files when saving multiple games
+4. maybe - delete all previous files when saving multiple games -> implemented so that if you play a thousand games and you save twice you dont get 2000 games saved...
-5. Think about making the visualizer and gamemanager classes static and move the saving funcionality into a seperate class
+5. Think about making the visualizer and gamemanager classes static and move the saving funcionality into a seperate class -> for now changed the gamemanager class to static